-In order to validate the LI-BIST methodology, we applied it to two example SoCs: (i) a sub-system of the 802.11 MAC layer [16], and (ii) a Digital Signal Processing chip, CMUDSP [3], which corresponds to Motorola DSP56002.
-In this section, we first briefly describe the architecture of these SoCs and discuss how LI-BIST is applied to these chips.
-Next, we describe how the interconnect crosstalk defect coverage of LI-BIST is measured using a high-level crosstalk defect simulation methodology.
-Finally, we present our experimental results by comparing LI-BIST with the previous two schemes outlined in Sections 2 and 3 w.r.t the MAC sub-system and the CMUDSP chip.
+To validate the LI-BIST methodology, we applied it to a Digital Signal Processing chip, CMUDSP [4], which corresponds to Motorola DSP56002.
+In this section, we first briefly describe the CMUDSP architecture and discuss how LI-BIST is applied to this chip.
+Next, we describe how the interconnect crosstalk defect coverage of LI-BIST is measured using a high-level interconnect DSM error model.
+Finally, we present our experimental results by comparing LI-BIST with the previous two schemes outlined in Sections 2 and 3.